probablyvivek/Data-Viz-With-IIP/README.md

 Ellipse 3: Dandelion (Crayola) Color: Symbolizes our core values ​​and our roots are connected to peace.

 The moving atom symbolizes  what we have developed and  now reach Mars.
 ---
 ## Week-3 Challenge
+Using the existing Bollywood dataset, create two p5js visualizations - one png and one gif showing what you think is an interesting insight about Bollywood.

 :smile: